A Graphic Guide to the Monthly Jobs Report

 Where There's Disagreement

 There's disagreement across the political spectrum on whether the official unemployment number is the best representation of the economy.
-A second figure, called the U-3 rate, is shown below in orange above the official rate.
-The U-3 rate shows workers who have given up trying to find work or who work part-time but would like to be working full-time.
+A second figure, called the U-6 rate, is shown below in orange above the official rate.
+The U-6 rate shows workers who have given up trying to find work or who work part-time but would like to be working full-time.

 Still, some do not believe this figure goes far enough.
 On the campaign trail, President Trump said the real unemployment rate could be as high as 42 percent.
 Any figure this high would need to include persons who have retired in addition to students, those with disabilities and others who are unable to work.
 Almost all economists do not think this figure represents unemployment in the labor force accurately.